Programming-from-A-to-Z/A2Z-F20/final/README.md

 # Final Projects

 Your final project is a three-ish week assignment to be completed in two stages (proposal and implementation).
 Proposals will be presented in class on November 24 - [proposal presentation schedule and guidelines](proposals.md)!
+Final presentations will be December 8 - [final presentation schedule and guidelines](documentation.md)

 The final project should be a creative project that builds off or is inspired by the concepts we've covered this semester.
 You should feel free to think non-traditionally, projects do not need to be screen-based and there is no requirement to use a particular aspect of JavaScript or programming.